mhinz/vim-galore/README.md

 nnoremap <leader>h :helpgrep<space>
 ```

-**Note**: Set the mapleader before the mappings!
-All the leader mappings that
+Moreover, there is `<localleader>` that is the local counterpart to `<leader>`
-are in effect already, won't change just because the mapleader was changed.
+and is supposed to be used for mappings that are local to the buffer, eg.
-`:nmap <leader>` will show all normal mode leader mappings with the mapleader
+filetype-specific plugins.
+It also defaults to `\`.

-resolved already, so use it to double-check your mappings.
+**Note**: Set the mapleaders before mappings!
+All leader mappings that are in

-Opposed to the global `<leader>`, there's is also `<localleader>` which is
+effect already, won't change just because the mapleader was changed. `:nmap
-supposed to be used in filetype-specific plugins.
-There is no default set for
+<leader>` will show all normal mode leader mappings with the mapleader resolved
-the local mapleader.
+already, so use it to double-check your mappings.

 See `:h mapleader` and `:h maplocalleader` for more.